ChooseWhat Newsletter

 Conclusion:

-If you need a very basic 800 number service, Qwest offers the least expensive plan we've reviewed.
-Qwest charges $5 a month and does not include any monthly minutes.
-They charge 7 cents per minute, which is slightly higher than the costs of other services.
-However, 800, 866, 877 and 888 numbers are all included in your monthly fee under this plan, while other providers typically charge extra for 800 numbers.
-They also include vanity numbers under your monthly price.
+If you need a very basic 800 number service and already have an account with Qwest, signing up for their toll-free service may be for you.
+Qwest charges $5 a month to add a toll-free number and does not include any monthly minutes.
+They charge 7 cents per toll-free minute, which is slightly higher than the costs of other services.
+This is double billed on their standard 10 cent long distance rate, giving you an effective 17 cents per minute rate.
+However, 866, 877 and 888 numbers are all included in your monthly fee under this plan.
+They also provide vanity numbers, but charge a $250 vanity setup fee.
+This is extraordinarily more expensive than vanity numbers obtained through other services.
 You cannot receive your voicemails via email with this service.
 They do not offer any discount for signing a yearly contract.
 We found Qwest’s customer service to be excellent.

 Qwest's Features